 The Great Maplestead Neighbourhood Watch scheme is a partnership created to enable people in the village to come together to help make the community safer and more secure.

-The scheme includes the Police, the Community Safety department of Braintree District Council and parishioners who want to make this neighbourhood a better place to live.
+The scheme includes partnerships with the Police, Essex County Fire and Rescue Services Home Security Teams, Victim Support, the Community Safety department of Braintree District Council and parishioners who want to make this neighbourhood a better place to live.

 Neighbourhood Watch aims to assist villagers to better protect themselves and their property against criminal activity.
 The scheme also helps to reduce the fear of crime by showing people how to improve their own, and their home’s, security.